DevExpress-Examples/devextreme-dropdownbox-display-tags-in-input-field/README.md

 You can find detailed instructions in the following help topic: [DropDownBox - Synchronize with the Embedded Element](https://js.devexpress.com/Documentation/Guide/UI_Components/DropDownBox/Synchronize_with_the_Embedded_Element/)

 1. **Integrate the TagBox with the DropDownBox**
 Configure the TagBox in the DropDownBox's [fieldTemplate](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#fieldTemplate).
-Bind the TagBox to the same [dataSource](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#dataSource) used by the DropDownBox and TreeView and specify the [valueExpr](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#valueExpr) and [displayExpr](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#displayExpr) properties.
+Bind the TagBox to the same [dataSource](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#dataSource) used by the DropDownBox and TreeView, and specify the [valueExpr](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#valueExpr) and [displayExpr](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#displayExpr) properties.
 Set the TagBox's [value](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#value) to be the **value** of the DropDownBox and implement the [onValueChanged](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#onValueChanged) event handler to synchronize the TagBox with the rest of the components.
 Other TagBox properties shown in the code below are optional.

     ```js
     const dropDownBox = $("#treeBox").dxDropDownBox({